Martin Cohan

 Martin Paul Cohan (July 4, 1932 – May 19, 2010), credited as Marty Cohan, was an American television producer and screenwriter.
-He co-created the sitcom Who's the Boss?, which aired on ABC from 1984 until 1992, with business partner, Blake Hunter.
-Cohan is also credited with creating Silver Spoons, which ran on NBC from 1982 to 1987 and launched the career of actor Ricky Schroder.
+He co-created the sitcom Who's the Boss?, which aired on the American Broadcasting Company (ABC) from 1984 to 1992, with business partner Blake Hunter.
+Cohan is also credited with creating Silver Spoons, which ran on the National Broadcasting Company (NBC) from 1982 to 1987 and launched the career of actor Ricky Schroder.

 Biography

 Early life

 Cohan was born in San Francisco, California, on July 4, 1932.
 He graduated from Lowell High School before attending Stanford University as a pre-law major.
-He worked several jobs to put himself through school resulting in injuries that required back surgery.
+He worked several jobs to put himself through school, suffering injuries that required back surgery.
 After the surgery, he changed his major to drama.
 He received a bachelor's degree in theater arts in 1955.